Interested in a hands-on learning experience for developing LLM applications?

 AllstateBoshState FarmRed HatFacebookExpediaHome DepotYelpAirbnbWalmart, and Liberty Mutual.

-Kaggle_competition_ data science
+Kaggle_competition_ data science platform

 To be hired as an artist or an architect, you need to present a portfolio which showcases years of your work.
 Programmers need a Github/StackOverflow account to showcase their contributions.
 Similarly, Kaggle is positioning itself in the same way for any data vocation.
 The litmus test to be hired as a data scientist gets another hoop.